SecureFromScratch/Workshops/hacking/devtools/solutions/othersorders.md

 - Open the developer tool bar network tab
 - Go to your basket
 - Check carefully the request
-- Change the request so you will be able too see someone else's basket and resend
+- Edit and resend the request so you will be able to get someone else's basket and resend
+- Check the ntework tab again

+## How edit and resend requests

 ### In Chrome DevTools